hhu-adam/lean4monaco/README.md

 ```
 npm install
-npm run test
+npm test
 ```

 for the automated cypress tests.
+You can use the environment variable `CY_BROWSER` to select the desired browser: `CY_BROWSER=chrome npm test`

 ### Docker image